abhinavkakku/abhinavkakku/src/content/blog/Cyber-Security-Interview.md

 7. Write a RegEx to filter  websites / URL / URL with Queries / Email Address / IP Address  / Phone Number (10-digits)
 8. (Bash) - replace all occurance of string - string_1 with string_1_1 in text file.
 9. You have a source file of program and want to maintain as such - every parenthesis open and close have exactly 1 whitespace after and before, where white space is not present add it, where extra white-space, remove extra and keep one.
 How do you programatically solve this ?
+10. Write a script to find out if a list of web pages is live or not.
+11. Write script to list all files that contain the word - 'yyy' .
+12. Can you grep for line matches with two words - 'sss' , 'ttt' .

 More questions based on some projects and required coming here soon.

+---

+## Cryptography

+1. What’s the difference between symmetric and asymmetric (public-key) cryptography? (repeated)
+2. How do you differentiate Encryption / Hashing/ Encoding ?
+3. Mention one instance of failure you noticed cryptography is used incorrectly.

 ---